dqfort/dq-fort-blog/src/content/blog/tips-for-django-development.md

     non_booking_rooms = NonBookingRoomManager()
 ```

-From the example above, we can define the manager that returns results fulfilling criterias in `get_queryset`.
-We can also define other methods in the manger for querying other information.
-The usage of the manger like:
+From the example above, we can define the manager that returns results fulfilling criteria in `get_queryset`.
+We can also define other methods in the manager for querying other information.
+The usage of the manager like:
 ```python
 # Get all non-booking rooms
 BookingRoom.non_booking_rooms.all()